alexisb408/final.pkg/README.md

-# broussard.pkg
+# final.pkg

 ## An R package for manipulating surveys data

-My package will  manipulate the surveys data by removing NAs, generating plots, creating an lm, and manipulating a specific column of data.

-i am changing things on my readme.
+My package will both process and analyze the surveys data set.
+It will do so by allowing users to not only clean a particular data set by removing unwanted values but also generate various different graphs with data of their choosing, add new columns of data, and determine relationships between two or more selected variables.